muellsen/OceanProvinces/README.md

 % Group into the top-7 global yearly clusters
 T_cosine = cluster(linkZ_cosine,'maxclust',7);
 ```
-The image represents the clusteing of the ocean into seven regions for the month of September.
+The image represents the clustering of the ocean into seven regions for the month of September.

 <p align="center">
   <img width="560" height="420" src="https://github.com/muellsen/OceanProvinces/blob/master/html/processOceanData_70.png">